tmolteno/python-necpp/README.md

 * Version 1.7.0 includes support for getting elements of radiation patterns.
 At the moment this is just through the function nec_get_gain().
+* Version 1.7.0.3 includes nec_medium_parameters().
+You could simulate an antenna in seawater!

 ## Install